Pulover/PuloversMacroCreator/Documentation/Playback.md

 The Playback Hotkeys are selected in the boxes at the top-right of the main window.

-**Auto.** (Auto Hotkey): Selects the Hotkey to reproduce the currently selected Macro the amount of times set in the Repeat box at the bottom.
+**Play** (Auto Hotkey): Selects the Hotkey to reproduce the currently selected Macro the amount of times set in the Repeat box at the bottom.
 The Win option add Win key as a modifier.
 During playback the tray icon will change to playing state.
 The executing Macro must be finished or stopped before you can execute a new one.

-**Man.** (Manual Hotkey): Selects the Hotkey to reproduce the currently selected Macro step-by-step.
+**Manual** (Manual Hotkey): Selects the Hotkey to reproduce the currently selected Macro step-by-step.
 This is usually used to debug the Macro.
 If Show Info option is on a tooltip show the last and next steps will be shown next to the mouse pointer.

 **Stop**: Selects the Hotkey to stop execution and return it to start.
 You can also stop Playback by double-clicking the TrayIcon or right-clicking on it and selecting *Stop*.